maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 This indicates that the PRINT statement consists of the statement keyword `PRINT` followed by zero or more optional expressions separated by nothing, a semicolon, or a comma.
 The *exp* indicates that any expression type may be used, numeric or string.

-Note that the line number is not indicated at the front, nor are the \<CR\> or \<Enter\> at the end, as these are assumed to be in the source code.
+Note that the line number is not indicated at the front, nor are the \<CR\> or \<Enter\> at the end, as these are assumed to be in the source code you provide.

 <a name="some-underlying-concepts"></a>
 ## Some underlying concepts